Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Related Works

-State Space Models (SSMs) have recently gained attention in deep learning due to their ability to model long-range dependencies.
-For example, the Structured State-Space Sequence (S4) model \cite{gu2022efficiently} was proposed to efficiently process sequential data, and more recently, Mamba \cite{gu2023mamba} has outperformed Transformer-based models at various sizes on large-scale real-world data, with linear scaling in sequence length.
-Beyond natural language processing, Mamba has also shown promise in low-level vision tasks, such as image restoration \cite{mambaIR, vmambaIR, freqmamba, ushaped_vision_mamba, efficientvmamba}.
+Recently, Mamba has shown promise in low-level vision tasks, such as image restoration~\cite{mambaIR, vmambaIR, freqmamba, ushaped_vision_mamba, efficientvmamba}.
 VMamba \cite{vmamba} incorporates a Cross-Scan Module (CSM), which converts the input image into sequences of patches along both horizontal and vertical axes, enabling the scanning of sequences in four distinct directions.
-MambaIR \cite{mambaIR} proposed a general image restoration model as a brand-new baseline.
-FreqMamba \cite{freqmamba} introduces a complementary interaction structure, combining spatial Mamba, frequency band Mamba, and Fourier global modeling, to leverage Mamba's synergy with frequency analysis for tasks like image deraining.
-For low-light RAW image enhancement, Chen et al. \cite{retinexrawmamba} proposed RetinexRawMamba, which improves the scanning direction based on the characteristics of the demosaicing algorithm.
-However, the complexity of this approach is sensitive to image scale, and as RAW images typically have large resolutions, this method is inefficient for deployment on edge devices.
+MambaIR~\cite{mambaIR} proposed a general image restoration model as a brand-new baseline.
+FreqMamba~\cite{freqmamba} introduces a complementary interaction structure, combining spatial Mamba, frequency band Mamba, and Fourier global modeling, to leverage Mamba's synergy with frequency analysis for tasks like image deraining.

+\textbf{Mamba–Transformer Hybrid Architecture.} Recently, hybrid architectures combining Mamba and Transformer have been explored across various vision tasks~\cite{hybrid1,hybrid2,hybrid3,hybrid4,hybrid5,hybrid6,hybrid7}.
+Zhang et al.~\cite{hybrid4} introduced HMT-UNet, the first unified framework of SSMs and Transformers for medical image segmentation.
+Wen et al.~\cite{hybrid2} developed a hybrid model for image restoration, integrating Mamba’s efficiency with Transformer-based contextual reasoning.
+Sun et al.~\cite{hybrid7} further proposed a dual-branch Transformer–Mamba network for image deraining but at the expense of increased computational cost.
+However, most existing designs are tailored for moderate-resolution inputs and are less effective for high-resolution data.
+Our work instead adopts a hierarchical integration strategy, making it more suitable for RAW-domain image enhancement.